saechsischercoder/aternos-247/README.md

 - Support for creative so the bot doesn't die

 ## Usage
-To run the bot download the source code from the [releases](https://github.com/BlueSchnabeltier/aternos-247/releases).
+To run the bot download the bot from the [releases](https://github.com/BlueSchnabeltier/aternos-247/releases).
 Then run the following command in the directory of the code:
 ```bash
 python -m pip install -r requirements.txt
 ```